 Both the eligibility check and feedback interviews will be recorded, the initial screening interview will not be.
-The eligibility check recording will be securely destroyed as soon you receive a decision from the trial team regarding whether or not you are eligible for the study.
+The eligibility check recording will be securely destroyed at the end of the trial.
 In addition to being recorded, the feedback interview will also be transcribed.
 Once transcribed, the recording will be securely destroyed.
 In the transcript, your name will be replaced with a pseudonym and all personal information will be removed to ensure your anonymity is protected.